Diocese of Lausanne, Geneva and Fribourg: Lausanne and Geneva

 On 22 September 1864, Pope Pius IX appointed the vicar general of Geneva, Gaspard Mermillod, as titular bishop of Hebron and auxiliary bishop of Lausanne and Geneva.
 The appointment had been opposed by Bishop Marilley and Bishop Peter-Josef de Preux of Sion, but had been encouraged by Bishop Eugène Lachat of Basel and Bishop Karl Greith of Sankt Gallen.
 Mermillod has been characterized as "a dynamic personality, an effective preacher, socially adept and openly desirous of expanding the faith by conversions and missionary work.
 He attended the First Vatican Council in 1869 and 1870, and spoke vigorously and voted for the proposed doctrine of papal infallibility.
 His ultramontane position became a campaign issue in the canton of Geneva, and helped to return the anti-clerical and leftist Radical Party to power.
 They began to pass restrictive legislation against religious orders, refusing to deal with Mermillod, claiming correctly that the proper authority was the bishop of Lausanne.
-Mermillod appealed to Pius IX for help. and in 1873, he detached the Genevese territory from the diocese of Lausanne, made it a separate apostolic vicariate, and appointed Mermillod as its vicar apostolic.
+Mermillod appealed to Pius IX for help and in 1873, he detached the Genevese territory from the diocese of Lausanne, made it a separate apostolic vicariate, and appointed Mermillod as its vicar apostolic.
 By this action, Geneva was again severed from the Diocese of Lausanne and Freiburg, contrary to the wishes of the civil authorities, and, it was asserted, the wishes of a majority of the Catholic population.
-The Apostolic Vicariate of Geneva was not recognized by either the State Council of Geneva or the Swiss Federal Council, and Mermillod was banished from Switzerland by a 17 February 1873 decree of the Federal Council.
+The Apostolic Vicariate of Geneva was not recognised by either the State Council of Geneva or the Swiss Federal Council, and Mermillod was banished from Switzerland by a 17 February 1873 decree of the Federal Council.
 He went into exile in Ferney, France, some 10 km (6.5 mi) to the north, from which he continued to govern Geneva.
 When the pope condemned this measure on the part of the Swiss, the Government answered, on 12 December 1873, by expelling the Nuncio.
 With the death of Pius IX in 1878, however, the papal government decided that the church would conform to the ecclesiastical laws of the Canton of Bern, and renounced permanently the plan to restore the diocese of Geneva.

 After Bishop Marilley had resigned his diocese in 1879, Christophore Cosandey, the Provost at Fribourg's seminary, was elected Bishop of Lausanne and Geneva, and after his death in 1882, Mermillod was appointed bishop.
-Mermillod was able to return to Switzerland in 1883, and assume the government of the diocese of Lausanne.
+Mermillod was able to return to Switzerland in 1883 and assume the government of the diocese of Lausanne.
 The Apostolic Vicariate of Geneva was given up; the conflict between Rome and the Government of the Swiss Federation ended.
 In 1890, Pope Leo XIII made Mermillod a cardinal and he moved to Rome.
 Joseph Déruaz was named as his successor.